-Malumbo (pictured above, center) comes from the Mzimba District of Malawi.
+Malumbo comes from the Mzimba District of Malawi.
 She is one of ten children, from a family with very limited means.
 After Malumbo’s father fell ill, life became increasingly difficult.
 Her mother sold drinks to try and cover the family’s essentials and her children’s school going costs.
 Malumbo could feel education slipping out of her reach.

 “I was going to school on an empty stomach, without the required materials.”

 In her final year of high school it came as a great relief when CAMFED stepped in.
 As a CAMFED client Malumbo received entitlements including school uniform, shoes, sanitary pads and books, as well as psycho-social support from a trained Teacher Mentor.
-Malumbo felt stronger to resist pressures from young men asking to marry her and able to focus on her studies, passed her exams with top results.
+Malumbo felt stronger to resist pressures from young men asking to marry her, and, able to focus on her studies, passed her exams with top results.

 “Women can also do it, we don’t have to wait for men to take the lead.”